bitcart/bitcart/CONTRIBUTING.md

 ## Contributing Fixes

-There are many ways to contribute to the BitcartCC project:
+There are many ways to contribute to the Bitcart project:

 - finding bugs
 - submitting pull requests
 - reporting issues
 - creating feature requests

-After cloning and setting up environment, check out the [issues list](https://github.com/bitcartcc/bitcart/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
-Issues labeled [`help wanted`](https://github.com/bitcartcc/bitcart/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are good issues to submit a PR for.
-Issues labeled [`good first issue`](https://github.com/bitcartcc/bitcart/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are great candidates to pick up if you are in the code for the first time.
+After cloning and setting up environment, check out the [issues list](https://github.com/bitcart/bitcart/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
+Issues labeled [`help wanted`](https://github.com/bitcart/bitcart/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are good issues to submit a PR for.
+Issues labeled [`good first issue`](https://github.com/bitcart/bitcart/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are great candidates to pick up if you are in the code for the first time.
 If you are contributing significant changes, please discuss with the assignee of the issue first before starting to work on the issue.

 ### Setting up development environment

-If you want to understand how BitcartCC works or want to debug an issue, you'll want to get the source, and set up dependencies.
+If you want to understand how Bitcart works or want to debug an issue, you'll want to get the source, and set up dependencies.

-As BitcartCC ecosystem consists of many repositories, installation instructions will differ.
+As Bitcart ecosystem consists of many repositories, installation instructions will differ.
 This file contains coding guidelines for all repositories, plus instructions how to setup the environment in central repository.

 ### Getting the sources

-First, fork the BitcartCC repository you want to contribute to so that you can make a pull request.
+First, fork the Bitcart repository you want to contribute to so that you can make a pull request.
 Then, clone your fork locally:

 ```
 git clone https://github.com/<<<your-github-account>>>/bitcart.git